Julia Strachey

 Julia Strachey (14 August 1901 – 1979) was an English writer, born in Allahabad, India, where her father, Oliver Strachey, the elder brother of Lytton Strachey, was a civil servant.
-Her mother, Ruby Mayer (1881-1959), was of Swiss-German origin.
+Her mother, Ruby Mayer (1881–1959), was of Swiss-German origin.
 For most of Julia's life she lived in England, where she worked as a model at Poiret, as a photographer and as a publisher's reader, before she embarked upon a career in novel-writing.
 She is perhaps best remembered for her novella Cheerful Weather for the Wedding.

 Early life

-Julia Strachey was born in Allahbad, India on 14 August 1901 to Ruby (née Mayer) and Oliver Strachey following their marriage in January 1901.
+Julia Strachey was born in Allahabad, India on 14 August 1901 to Ruby (née Mayer) and Oliver Strachey following their marriage in January 1901.
 She spent the first six years of her life in India where she had a pet dog called Joseph, before travelling to London.